 We thank the reviewer for the suggestion.
 The spatial correlations have been added in the text to further support the arguments with values ranging from 0.7 to 0.9.
 The large values of the spatial correlation were not included in the first draft since, although they are an effective metric for evaluating model performance, they do not provide much insight into the reasons why model biases may occur.
 To better understand the source of model bias, we believe it is better to understand local biases within regions, which have the diverse principal drivers of extreme precipitation (such as upslope regions, rain shadows, regions susceptible to atmospheric rivers, and regions with convectively driven precipitation).

+From line 222 to 224, we added: “Spatial correlation is assessed by computing the Pearson product-moment coefficient of linear correlation between climatological means from models and reference datasets.”

+Following the sentence “Overall, VR-CESM accurately captures the spatial patterns of precipitation” at line 256, we added, “(with spatial correlation coefficients larger than 0.9 as compared to the observations)”.

+From line 265 to 266, we added: “The spatial correlations are about 0.85, 0.75, 0.8 and 0.9 for R1mm, R5mm, R10mm and R20mm compared to the references.”

+From line 267 to 270, the original sentence is updated to “Nonetheless, over most regions, the relative contribution of each precipitation frequency subset to total precipitation (including F1mm, F5mm, F10mm and F40mm) is fairly well represented by the model (with spatial correlations ranging from 0.7 to 0.8), suggesting that the model is effective at capturing the overall frequency distribution of the precipitation intensity.”

+Following the phrase “Second, the spatial pattern of precipitation intensity (SDII) matches well between VR-CESM and references” at lines 271-272, we added (with spatial correlations around 0.85)”

 f) SDII is referred to as the spatial pattern of precipitation intensity in the text (line 240) and table 1 lists as simple precipitation intensity index (precipitation amount/R1), where R1 is said to be number of days with more than 1mm of precipitation.
 These two sound very different, which one is correct?